-They were very willing, but they didn’t want to come in the room (for the whole conversation, they had stayed in the hall — which I thought was a little extreme, since it’s not like it was even a murder room or anything like that (you still make very good coffee, by the way, Professor) ), but the last thing I wanted to do was to make them uncomfortable. so Penny (the girl from across the hall — the other girl was Linda) said we should go to the lounge, because she didn’t want to talk in her room since her roommate was there and it sounded like they didn’t get along… I’m not sure about that, actually.
+They were very willing, but they didn’t want to come inside the room (for the whole conversation, they had stayed in the hall — which I thought was a little extreme, since it’s not like it was even a murder room or anything like that (you still make very good coffee, by the way, Professor) ), but the last thing I wanted to do was to make them uncomfortable, so Penny (the girl from across the hall — the other girl was Linda) said we should go to the lounge, because she didn’t want to talk in her room since her roommate was there and it sounded like they didn’t get along… I’m not sure about that, actually.
 Not that it matters.

 So, anyway, I locked the room and we went to the lounge area to talk.
 I was afraid that we might be overheard, but there didn’t seem to be anybody else around.
 Certainly very different than when I was a student here, during the regular academic year.